US orders China to close its consulate in Houston

 “The unilateral closure of China’s consulate general in Houston within a short period of time is an unprecedented escalation of its recent actions against China,” Wang said at a daily news briefing in Beijing.

 He warned of firm countermeasures if the U.S. does not reverse itself.
-Besides its embassy in Beijing, the U.S. has five consulates in mainland China, according to its website.
-They are in Shanghai, Guangzhou, Chengdu, Wuhan and Shenyang.
+Besides Wuhan, the U.S. has four other consulates in China — in Shanghai, Guangzhou, Chengdu and Shenyang — along with its embassy in Beijing, according to its website.

 Houston media reports said authorities responded to reports of a fire at the Chinese Consulate.
 Witnesses said people were burning paper in what appeared to be trash cans, the Houston Chronicle reported, citing police.